Stabilizing Thompson Sampling with Null Hypothesis Bayesian Response-Adaptive Randomization: Null hypothesis Bayesian RAR for binary outcomes

-to ensure that the averaged prior is again the beta prior that was truncated in the first place.
-Plugging these marginal likelihoods and prior probabilities into equation~\eqref{eq:posterior} produces posterior probabilities, which in turn can be used for obtaining randomization probabilities.
-Similarly, ratios of marginal likelihoods can be taken to obtain Bayes factors for monitoring accumulating evidence.
+where $I_{x}(a, b)$ is the CDF of the beta distribution.
+These marginal likelihoods can be efficiently computed with numerical integration.
+For priors with integer hyperparameters, there even exist closed-form solutions \citep{Howard1998, Miller2015}.

-Figure~\ref{fig:example-multibinomial} illustrates RAR probabilities for simulated binomial data with a control and $K = 3$ treatment groups.
-Randomization probabilities were computed assuming exact binomial likelihoods with uniform priors for the probabilities or a normal approximation to the vector of log odds ratios obtained from logistic regression along with a multivariate normal prior.
-We can see that the exact (solid lines) and approximate (dashed lines) probabilities are not too far from each other in most cases even though the true probabilities from which the data are simulated are rather small.
-The RAR probabilities with $\Pr(H_0) = 0.5$ remain considerably closer to 25\% (equal randomization) compared to the RAR probabilities with $\Pr(H_0) = 0$ (Thompson sampling), which shows the largest variability.
-Since the true probability in treatment group 1 is the highest, all randomization probabilities converge towards $100\%$ for treatment 1, as expected, while they decrease to $0\%$ for the other treatments.
+For a specified $\Pr(H_0)$, we may again distribute the remaining prior probability among the other hypotheses by $\Pr(H_{+i}) = \{1 - \Pr(H_0)\} \times Q_i(a_C, a_1, \dots, a_{K}, b_C, b_1, \dots, b_{K})$ to ensure that the averaged prior is again the beta prior.
+Specifying uniform priors ($a_j = b_j = 1 ~ \forall ~ j \in \{C, 1, \dots, K\}$) is an intuitive default that ensures that each treatment receives equal prior probability.
+Plugging the marginal likelihoods and prior probabilities into~\eqref{eq:posterior} produces posterior probabilities, which in turn can be used to obtain randomization probabilities.